-Workspaces give you the possibility to grant your workspace members different roles and permissions level.
+Workspaces give you the possibility to grant your workspace members different roles and permissions levels.
 Let's check out the possible options 🤓

 There are four roles available: